Bearwood Primary School

 • Tell us about any issues from home that might impact your child’s learning.

-• Listen to them read every day
+• Listen to your child read every day

 • Read stories to your child